Ankitjakhar123/SoundLink-Project/SoundLink Frontend/README.md

 ## 🎨 Design Philosophy

 SoundLink is built with a focus on user experience and accessibility.
-The dark-themed UI with vibrant accents creates a perfect environment for music discovery and enjoyment.
+The dark-themed UI with vibrant lime accents creates a perfect environment for music discovery and enjoyment.
 The interface is intuitive and minimalist, putting your music front and center.

 ## 📸 Screenshots